Setting up the model¶

 time, the values here must be integer values, but can be different in the x

-(north-south) directions.
-The gridInc
+(east-west) and y (north-south) directions.
+The gridInc option

 control the incremental increase in grid cell size when insufficient